Lunenburg, Massachusetts: Government

 The Lunenburg public library began in 1853.

 Education

 The public schools in town are the Lunenburg Primary School, Turkey Hill Elementary School, and Lunenburg Middle-High School.
 The high and middle schools are in the same building, beside the Turkey Hill building.

 Private schools include Applewild School, an independent coeducational day school for pre-schoolers to eighth graders, established in 1957 in Fitchburg.

-Montachusett Regional Vocational Technical High School serves Lunenburg and Fitchburg.
+Montachusett Regional Vocational Technical School serves Lunenburg and Fitchburg.

 Transportation

 The Montachusett Regional Transit Authority supplies Councils-On-Aging service for elderly and disabled residents.

 Portions of Lunenburg are also on its regular bus routes.
 The nearest rail stations are Shirley, Fitchburg and North Leominster on the MBTA Commuter Rail Fitchburg Line.